 Is it any good?

-It's as strange as it is imaginative -- a human girl being summoned to marry a princely cat, cats fighting with swords, spears, and chains, a girl transforming (metamorphosizing?) into a cat, a jester cat substituting squid-throwing for knife-throwing to entertain a cat king, etc. -- but for parents and kids wearied of the trite and formulaic, THE CAT RETURNS should be a refreshing change from the typical.
+This movie's as strange as it is imaginative.
+A human girl is summoned to marry a princely cat, cats fight with swords, spears, and chains, a girl transforms (metamorphosizes?) into a cat, a jester cat substitutes squid-throwing for knife-throwing to entertain a cat king, etc. But for parents and kids wearied of the trite and formulaic, THE CAT RETURNS should be a refreshing change from the typical.
 It brings back two of the characters from the charming coming-of-age anime Whisper of the Heart, but don't expect this to be a sequel.
 The Cat Returns is its own surreal deal.

 Counterbalancing the highly-creative adventure story is the inspirational story of Haru's self-affirmation, as The Baron and Muta inspire her to believe in herself and to not allow her destiny to be controlled by others.
 (Especially cats.)
 There is a fair amount of cartoon violence as Haru tries to make her escape from the Kingdom of Cats, but all-in-all, The Cat Returns is a fun -- and unusual -- adventure tale.